danfuzz/samizdat/doc/library-guide/Value.md

 argument, per se, to represent logical-true.

 **Syntax Note:** Used in the translation of `expression \== expression` forms.

-#### `maybeCast(cls, value) -> . | void`

-"Soft" cast operation.
-This attempts to cast (convert in a maximally data-preserving fashion) the given `value` to the indicated class `cls`.

-This function operates by first checking to see if `value` is already of a proper class, and returning it directly if so.

-If not, this function calls `value.castToward(cls)` to give `value` "first dibs" on conversion.
-If it results in a value of an appropriate class, then that value is then returned.

-If not, this function then calls `cls.castFrom(value)`, passing it the non-void result of the previous step (if any) or the original value (if not).
-If this call results in a value of an appropriate class, then that value is then returned.

-If not, this function returns void.

-#### `order(value, other) -> int`

-Returns the order of the two given values, using the total order of values.

-The return value is one of `@less` `@same` `@more` indicating how the two values order with respect to each other, just like `perOrder` and `totalOrder`.

-This function works by calling `perOrder` on the classes of the two arguments if they are different, or by calling `totalOrder` on the arguments themselves if they both have the same class.

-**Note:** This is the function which underlies the implementation of all cross-class ordering functions.

-<br><br>
-### In-Language Definitions

 #### `ge(value, other) -> logic`